Quora: 2010–2013: Early growth

 In January 2013, Quora launched a blogging platform allowing users to post non-answer content.
-Quora launched a full-text search of questions and answers on its website on March 20, 2013, and extended the feature to mobile devices in late May 2013.
+In March of that same year Quora also established a full-text search of questions and answers on its website, and extended the feature to mobile devices in late May 2013.
 It also announced in May 2013 that usage metrics had tripled relative to the same time in the prior year.

 In November 2013, Quora introduced a feature called Stats to allow all Quora users to see summary and detailed statistics of how many people had viewed, upvoted, and shared their questions and answers.
 TechCrunch reported that, although Quora had no immediate plans for monetization, they believed that search ads would likely be their eventual source of revenue.

 2014–2017: Continued growth and new features

 2014 organization

 Quora was evolving into "a more organized Yahoo Answers, a classier Reddit, an opinionated Wikipedia", and became popular in tech circles.
 In April 2014, Quora raised $80 million from Tiger Global at a reported $900 million valuation.
 Quora was one of the Summer 2014 Y Combinator companies, although it was described as "the oldest Y-Combinator ever".